Are you selling a house with code violations in Port St. Lucie?

 - Financing Contingency.
 Financing contingencies allow a buyer to “back out” at the last minute if they were unable to raise the money to complete the sale.
 This contingency usually applies to buyers that need a mortgage.
 Absent special circumstances, cash buyers do not need a financing contingency.

 Here are some key considerations (and an opportunity for us to show off a bit 😄)

 - Experience Rehabbing Property.
 Has the buyer purchased a “fixer-upper” before?
 Good chance an overwhelmed buyer will back out if they have no history with ugly houses.
+Even with a contractor ready to go, this is still a tough situation for most buyers!
 Check out our Case Studies to see 10 fixer-uppers 🔨 we purchased.